downson-lang/downson/SPECIFICATION.md

 **Type hint**: `list` - only for the empty list literal

-A list is an ordered container of heterogenous values.
+A list is an ordered container of heterogeneous values.
 A list can contain values of any other type, including the list type itself.

 ### Syntax